klao/wasm-playground/standalone/hello.md

 We don't need to use const/store instructions to store in memory where our string is located and how long it is.
 We can bake it in as part of the `data`.

+Result size: 133 bytes

+We can make it even smaller if we target a different "version" of WASI, that is instead of `wasi_snapshot_preview1` we use `wasi_unstable`.
+This directly translates to saving another 9 bytes.
+I don't know how compatible this is, I only tested it with `wasmtime`.

 Result: [hello-overoptimized.wat](hello-overoptimized.wat), size: 133 bytes